Goniatite: Ecology

 Ecologically, goniatites were limited to environments of normal-marine salinity—as appears to be the case for all cephalopods throughout their history.
 Goniatites are much more abundant and speciose in sediments that represent epicontinental seas than they are in those that represent the open ocean.
 Within these inland seas, goniatites' greatest abundance and diversity appears to have been achieved in deeper offshore and basinal environments rather than in nearshore environments.
 Known nearshore (e.g., lagoonal) occurrences have generally been ascribed to wash-in of shells from offshore waters.

-Due to lack of strong evidence for any particular life mode (e.g., benthic nektonic, planktonic), it remains unclear what resources goniatites were capitalizing on in these offshore environments.
+Due to lack of strong evidence for any particular life mode (e.g., benthic, nektonic, and planktonic), it remains unclear what resources goniatites were capitalizing on in these offshore environments.
 Only a few goniatites' full trophic apparatuses have ever been described, and reports of stomach contents in these creatures' fossils remain questionable at best.
 However, goniatites clearly lacked the calcified jaw apparatuses developed in later ammonites; this has been cited as evidence against their having a durophagous (shell-crushing) diet.